 But it took a long time before Americans appreciated wine in a way remotely similar to Europeans.
 At least, that is, since the days of Prohibition, which ended in 1933.
 But much earlier, in the late 1800s, a very large percentage of Americans were, essentially, Europeans, who had just landed off of boats from the old country to the New World.
 Despite a dearth of domestic product, USDA (U.S. Department of Agriculture) statistics from between 1875 and 1900 show a modest per capita wine consumption rate of .45 to .55 gallons (re Thomas Phinney's A History of Wine in America, page 374).
 By 1935, according to the California Wine Institute, wine consumption had sunk to .36 gallons.
 By then, even Americans of European descent had lost much of their taste for wine, the years of Prohibition having taken their toll.

-The quality of American grown wines during the 1930s was also a major factor.
-It took about 30, 40 years, but American wines did begin to improve; and by 1983, following the first modern day "wine boom," Americans were drinking 2.25 gallons per capita.
-Today it is up to just under 3 gallons — still less than what they drink in the U.K. and Germany (about 5.3 gallons), and considerably less than Italy (9 gallons) and France (10.1 gallons) despite these traditional wine producing countries' recent drops in consumption (see Wine consumption in Europe, Jacub Marian).
+The quality of American-grown wines during the 1930s was also a major factor.
+It took about 30, to 40 years, but American wines did begin to improve; and by 1983, following the first modern-day "wine boom," Americans were drinking 2.25 gallons per capita.
+Today it is up to just under 3 gallons — still less than what they drink in the U.K. and Germany (about 5.3 gallons), and considerably less than Italy (9 gallons) and France (10.1 gallons) despite these traditional wine-producing countries' recent drops in consumption (see Wine consumption in Europe, Jacub Marian).